-This big—hitter from Jamaica is powered by jerk seasoning — a vibrant blend of high—heat chilies, allspice, cinnamon, ginger, nutmeg, garlic, onions, and limes.
+This big-hitter from Jamaica is powered by jerk seasoning — a vibrant blend of high-heat chilies, allspice, cinnamon, ginger, nutmeg, garlic, onions, and limes.
 Sweetened by caramell-y brown sugar, and darkened with salty soy, it pairs perfectly with delicately tender chicken.
-Jamaican jerk chicken is one of those meals you won’t soon forget.
+This Jamaican jerk chicken recipe is one of those meals you won’t soon forget.

 Put all those elements together in one package, and you’ve got a big clue to why it’s called allspice.
 It’s also known as Jamaica pepper — the island is by far the world’s biggest producer — and it sometimes gets called pimenta and pimenton, from the Spanish word, pimienta, meaning peppercorn or pepper.